See Justice Done

 An analysis of the fraught relations between Black writing and the law

 Brown begins by examining petitions submitted by free and enslaved Blacks to colonial and early republic legislatures.
 A virtually unexplored archive, these petitions aimed to demonstrate the autonomy and competence of their authors.
-Brown also examines early slave autobiographies such as Equiano’s Interesting Narrative and Mary Prince’s History, which were both written in the form of legal petitions.
-These works invoke scenes of black competence and of black madness, repeatedly and simultaneously.
+Brown also examines early slave autobiographies such as Olaudah Equiano’s Interesting Narrative and Mary Prince’s History, which were both written in the form of legal petitions.
+These works invoke scenes of Black competence and of Black madness, repeatedly and simultaneously.